-Comet 18D/Perrine-Mrkos is an object whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+18D/Perrine-Mrkos is a large comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has classified 18D/Perrine-Mrkos as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 18D/Perrine-Mrkos's orbit is 0.29 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.